natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/personal.md

 As imemdiate action, once per encounter, Trooper reduces all incoming damage by 25%. **Stacks with Indomitable, but multiplicatively.**

-### Field Medic

-**Prerequisites:** *WIS 13*

-Whenever an ally takes HP damage, a trooper with this feat can sprint at full speed towards the ally.
-This movement procs Overwatch as normal.
-The trooper gains +4 AC while moving this way.

-If the trooper reaches an ally, they are immediately stabilized if dying.
-If not, recieve healing equal to this trooper's level.
-Movement portion has no use limit, but it can only proc wisdom modifier times per round.
-Healing portion of the ability can be used only wisdom modifier times per encounter as well.

 ### Drill Instructor (Rank: Sergeant)

 **Prerequisites:** *CHA 13*